MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 ## App message bar

-There are three types of notifications that are shown on a form: informational, warning, and error.
-Notifications are always available at the top of the form, just above the header.
+The app message bar shows three types of notifications: informational, warning, and error.

 When you select the error notification, it will take you to the field on the form where the error occurred.